 - 1. PROJECT OVERVIEW: Provide a statement of justification for the proposed Project area that includes a description of the specific Project area to be served, how the Project achieves universal coverage, and the number of residential households and businesses that will be served. - 2.
-INFRASTRUCTURE: Include a description of the proposed infrastructure to be developed, including facilities, equipment, and network capabilities. - 3.
+INFRASTRUCTURE: Include a description of the proposed infrastructure to be developed, including facilities, equipment, and network capabilities, and should specifically highlight the proposed use of any telecommunications assets owned and managed by the Commonwealth of Pennsylvania (this includes land, buildings, telecommunications infrastructure/towers, fiber, etc.). - 3.
 SPEED THRESHOLD: Include the Project's minimum speed threshold.
-Upon completion, Projects must, at minimum, deliver service that reliably meets or exceeds symmetrical download and upload speeds of 100 Mbps. - If it would be impracticable, because of geography, topography, or excessive costs for a Project to deliver service that meets or exceeds symmetrical download and upload speeds of 100 Mbps, provide a statement of justification as to why such speed requirement is "impracticable" (based on geography, topography, or excessive cost), how the applicant will ensure that the Project is designed so that it reliably meets or exceeds 100 Mbps download speeds and between 20 Mbps and 100 Mbps upload speeds, and how the Project is scalable to a minimum of 100 Mbps symmetrical. - 4.
-PASSINGS: List all serviceable units that exist in the proposed project area.
+Upon completion, Projects must, at minimum, deliver service that reliably meets or exceeds symmetrical download and upload speeds of 100 Mbps.

+If it would be impracticable, because of geography, topography, or excessive costs for a Project to deliver service that meets or exceeds symmetrical download and upload speeds of 100 Mbps, provide a statement of justification as to why such speed requirement is "impracticable" (based on geography, topography, or excessive cost), how the applicant will ensure that the Project is designed so that it reliably meets or exceeds 100 Mbps download speeds and between 20 Mbps and 100 Mbps upload speeds, and how the Project is scalable to a minimum of 100 Mbps symmetrical.

+4. PASSINGS: List all serviceable units that exist in the proposed project area.
 Delineate those with less than 25/3 Mbps.
 Projects with more than one service area must include delineated passing information for each area.
 Categorize passing areas by type (residential, business, non-residential, or community anchor institutions).